A Short History of Hadrian’s Wall

 A popular myth says that this was to keep the “civilized” Romans away from the “barbarians” even further north in Scotland.
 This comes from a biography which was written some 200 years after the wall was built, and there are no sources from the time to support this view.
 Nonetheless, it’s certainly a popular theory.

 Whatever the reason for its construction, it would take around six years for a team of over 15,000 men (divided into three teams) to construct it.
 Their efforts were aided by the fact that some of the Wall was already in place and had been for some time.
-Nevertheless, it is Hadrian who is most associated with the wall.
+Nevertheless, it is Hadrian who is most associated with the wall and this part of the world is now known as Hadrian’s Wall Country.

 The original plan was for the wall to be made out of stone and turf, however, it was later decided that an earthwork would be added to the south, and the dimensions of the wall were changed.